 BackgroundTo support its constituents in the garment sector in responding to the impact of the COVID-19 pandemic, the ILO has developed a global development cooperation project with activities to be implemented in Bangladesh, Cambodia, Ethiopia, Indonesia, Lao PDR, Madagascar and Vietnam.
-Funded by the German Federal Ministry for Economic Cooperation and Development (BMZ), the project will introduce and implement a wage subsidy scheme and compensation fund for workers as well as provides necessaries personal protective equipment, soaps and hand sanitizers.
+Funded by the German Federal Ministry for Economic Cooperation and Development (BMZ), the project introduces and implements a wage subsidy scheme and compensation fund for workers as well as provides necessaries personal protective equipment, soaps and hand sanitizers.
 The project also organizes vaccination centre for enterprises that enrolled under the Better Work Indonesia (BWI) programme and develop guidelines for labour inspection during COVID-19 pandemic.

 According to BWI data, by mid-April 2020, in its 64 out of around 220 member factories more than 110,000 workers are affected with 50 percent on reduced wages, 30 percent on a “’no work no pay”’ scheme, 10 percent on mass annual leave and 10 percent on lay off.
 Towards 2021, circumstances at factory level have changed.
 Orders have picked up and most factories are producing at 60 percent to full capacity.
 As a result, the overall number of workers in furlough has substantially decreased.
 However, it is undeniable that garment workers have been seriously affected by the crisis and many have permanently lost their jobs.

 The project is being managed by the ILO Country Office for Indonesia and Timor-Leste in collaboration with the ILO’s Social Protection (SOCPRO) department and the ILO's Better Work Indonesia (BWI) programme.
 The ILO’s BWI programme has been operating in Indonesia since 2011 and works with 215 garment and footwear export factories employing almost 400,000 workers.